muratk5n/thirdwave/en/README.md

 ---

 Marc L. Hill is on Al Jazeera..
 Good.
-Standup guy, obviously he didn't make in on CNN.
+Standup guy, and obviously he didn't make in on CNN for that reason.

 ---